faisaldarbar/faisaldarbar.github.io/content/posts/goal-for-2025-week-28.md

 ## 🧭 What's the Plan?

-This week, the mission is to **cleanly separate the theme (design)** from the **site content**, and bring both under proper version control so the site is maintainable, scalable, and dev-friendly moving forward...
+This week, the mission is to **cleanly separate the theme (design)** from the **site content**, and bring both under proper version control so the site is maintainable, scalable, and dev-friendly moving forward.

 ---